 Sun, August 16, 11:30-13:30 h, Awards Ceremony and Prizewinners' Concert at the Stadthalle (municipal hall)

 A Steinway Grand Piano, Model C, will be used for the auditions in the castle.
-For the Prizewinners' Concert in the “Stadthalle” the instrument will be a Steinway Grand Piano, Model D.
+For the Prizewinners' Concert in the Stadthalle (municipal hall) the instrument will be a Steinway Grand Piano, Model D.

-There will be around 30 Yamaha upright pianos available for practising purposes at the Musikschule.
-They may be used between 8 a.m. and 8 p.m. during the time of the competition.
+There will be around 30 upright pianos available for practising purposes at the Musikschule.
+Practising schedules will be organized from 8:00-20:00 h during the time of the competition.

 If you wish, we help you to coordinate your hotel-reservation.
 In this case, please contact us before June 15, 2020.

 A limited number of private accomodation (free breakfast and overnight stay) is available for competitors.

 The first five prizewinners in Category A and B only, are guests of the competition organizer from the time of the announcement of the results until the Prizewinners' Concert.